Why should I visit an orthodontist instead of a dentist for braces?

 According to the American Association of Orthodontics, children should have their first orthodontic screening at age 7 when several of their permanent teeth have developed.

-Will my teeth get straighter as I grow and get older?
+Will my teeth get straighter as I get older?

 No. In fact, they may become even more crooked as the teeth develop and push against one another.

-How old is “too old” to get orthodontic braces?
+How old is “too old” to get braces?

 You are never too old for braces.
 Actually, one-fourth of all orthodontic patients are adults.
 As long as your teeth are healthy and intact, orthodontic treatment is an option!